Master of Fine Arts

 The program requirements include 48 hours of study evenly divided between writing courses and literature courses designed to inform that writing.
 While students are expected to satisfy these requirements in the genre in which they were accepted, the program encourages cross-genre study, and electives can include courses taken outside of the creative writing program, even outside the English department.
 Courses such as “Creative Writing and the Professions” and “Internship for Community Outreach” encourage students to envision life beyond graduation.

-Currently, all qualified incoming students are offered a teaching assistantship.
-Students who accept that offer are required to take the TA seminar, a pedagogy and training course designed to assist graduate students during their first year.
+The Creative Writing Program at ASU has been able consistently to offer MFA students among the best funding packages in the nation through teaching and research assistantships, which are renewable for each of the program's three years.
+Additionally, in concert with the CWP, the Virginia G. Piper Center for Creative Writing offers a variety of graduate assistantships, international writing and teaching scholarships, and thesis fellowships to continuing students.
+Students who accept the TA offer are required to take the TA seminar, a pedagogy and training course designed to assist graduate students during their first year.
 TA seminar is credited as a literature elective.
 Successful TAs have the opportunity to teach introductory creative writing to undergraduates, under the supervision of one of the program faculty.

 In the second year students assemble their thesis committees and identify a committee chair.
 The second year is also when practica begin.
 In the spring of the third year, students typically take the final practicum, focused on completing the thesis manuscript, with their committee chair.